hit9/img2txt/Readme.md

                         produce the output.
-In ansi case, if no bgcolor set, a fully transparent pixel is not drawn at all, partially transparent pixels drawn as if opaque
+In ansi case, if no bgcolor set, a fully transparent pixel is not drawn at all, partially transparent pixels drawn as if opaque --targetAspect=<n>    resize image to this ratio of width to height.
+Default is 1.0 (no resize).
+For a typical terminal where height of a character is 2x its width, you might want to try 0.5 here
 ```

 Thanks